Sudden stop (economics): Emerging markets and advanced economies

 Other studies focus on the relationship between current account reversals and sudden stops in both emerging markets and advanced economies.
 Using cross-country data for a sample of 157 countries during the 1970-2001 period, the results indicate that 46.1% of countries that suffered a sudden stop also faced a current account reversal, while 22.9% of countries that faced current account reversals also faced a sudden stop episode.
 The less-than-one relationship could be related to an effective use of international reserves to offset capital outflows during sudden stops, while during current account reversals, there are some countries that were not receiving large capital inflows, so their deficits were financed through a loss of international reserves.

 A comparison of the stylized facts observed during sudden stop episodes in emerging market economies and developed countries on the financial crises of the 1990s relate sudden stops in emerging market and advanced economies with the presence of contagion effects.
 Most sudden stop episodes for emerging markets occur around the Tequila (1994), East Asian (1997) and Russian (1998) crises.
 In the case of developed economies, sudden stop episodes occur around the European Exchange Rate Mechanism (ERM) (1992–1993) crisis.

 Policy measures

 Regarding policy measures adopted during sudden stop episodes, the massive slowdown in capital inflows, usually presented as large capital outflows, can be counteracted by exchange rate devaluation, loss of international reserves and/or increases in real interest rates.
 The nominal exchange rate behavior during most sudden stop episodes show that sudden stops in emerging markets are followed by a devaluation of the domestic currency, while most depreciation episodes in developed countries are not related to sudden stop phases.
 Real interest rates sharply increase during sudden stop episodes, especially in the case of emerging market economies.
 A sharp loss of international reserves is also observed during sudden stop episodes, both in developed countries and emerging markets.
 The current account balance shows a sharp reduction in current account deficits, with a significantly higher increase in the current account balance in emerging markets.

+In open economies government credit support programs--credit lines and guarantees--can relax collateral constraints, reduce financial intermediaries' risk aversion and boost domestic credit supply amidst shrinking international capital flows.